jasonfigueroa/journal/README.md

 ## Publish Site

-To publish the content to be pushed to github pages use:
+To publish the content to be pushed to GitHub Pages use:

 ```make publish```